chaoge525/soafee_demo/documentation/validations.rst

 then they may interfere with subsequent test executions.

-Therefore, if ``OCI_TEST_CLEAN_ENV`` is set to ``1`` (as is default), running the test suite will perform an environment clean before and after the test execution.
+Therefore, if ``OCI_TEST_CLEAN_ENV`` is set to ``1`` (as is default), running the test suite will perform an environment clean before and after the suite execution.

 The environment clean operation involves: